azadbolour/boardgame/BACKLOG.md

   pay-as-you-go.

 - Implement the database layer on Amazon DynamoDB and connect from the Fargate container.
-Reasonably-priced pereistent store.
+Reasonably-priced peristent store.
 Store entire games in a JSON string.
 Users.
-Ownership of games by users by date.
+Ownership of games by users.
   Haskell bindings for Amazon services: amazonka.

 - Use docker compose to seamlessly upgrade the application.